Jonathan India Player Props: Reds vs. Braves

 Jonathan India At The Plate

-- Among the qualified hitters, he ranks 37th in batting average, while his on-base percentage ranks 27th and he is 54th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 45th in batting average, 33rd in on-base percentage, and 74th in slugging.

-- In six of nine games this year (66.7%) India has had a hit, and in four of those games he had more than one (44.4%).
+- In 70.0% of his 10 games this season, India has picked up at least one hit.
+He's also had four multi-hit games.

-- India has driven in a run in three games this season (33.3%), but has had no multiple-RBI games.
+- He has hit a long ball in one of 10 games, and in 2.2% of his plate appearances.

-- He has scored in seven of nine games (77.8%), including multiple runs twice.
+- In eight games this year (80.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.